- Yohimbe bark

 For Healthcare Professionals

 Yohimbe is derived from the bark of the yohimbe tree, an evergreen native to West Africa.
 It has been used as an aphrodisiac for several centuries.
-Yohimbe is marketed as a steroid substitute, for weight loss, and is used with other supplements in formulas to enhance athletic performance.
+Yohimbe is marketed as a steroid substitute, to enhance athletic performance, and for weight loss and energy support.